jackburton79/ocs-agent/README.md

 OCSInventory server, or save it locally.
 The program weights around 170kb on disk for now, and it only has zlib as dependency, which is already present on any Thinstation installation.
-Actually it also uses tinyxml2, but the library is compiled statically into the executable.
+It also uses tinyxml2 [link](http://www.grinninglizard.com/tinyxml2), a very small and efficient XML parsing/writing library, linked statically into the executable.

     Usage:
     -h [--help]         : Print usage